Skip to content

 Donate

-FEEDING BRITAIN is a registered charity (no. 1163986) working in education across the United Kingdom.
+Feeding Britain is a registered charity (no. 1163986) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 92% of spending to charitable activities, holding roughly 3 months of reserves, and files its annual accounts on time.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-FEEDING BRITAIN has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Feeding Britain has a Clarity Score of 92 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1163986.
 Status: Registered.
-Primary cause area: Education.
-Latest accounts year 2021: total income £2.6m, with 92% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £2.7m, with 92% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 3 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .